wschloss/TIDLS-Analysis-Tool/README.md

 Complete:
 - Basic user interaction
 - Constants can be loaded from a text file
+- Lifetime data can be loaded from a text file

 Todo:
-- All necessary equation definitions are available for use
+- All necessary equation definitions should be available for use
-- Lifetime data can be loaded from a text file (Walter is working on this)
 - Simulated lifetime data can be generated and exported to a text file
-- Loaded data can be analyzed and data for tn0, k, and chi^2 is exported -many subtasks here
+- Loaded data can be analyzed and data for tn0, k, and chi^2 is exported -many possible subtasks here

 Known issues:
-- When loading constants after a previous txt of constants was loaded, constants with the same name will be overwritten, constants that don't have a new definition are not removed from memory, and constants without a previous definition are added to the data map.
+- When loading data after a previous set of constants/data were loaded in the same session, the previous data is flushed for the new set of constants/data.
 This may be undesirable behavior in the future.